likx22/likx22/README.md

 Declaration:

-All the code is merely a record of myself struggling with homeworks during countless late nights.
+All the code is a record of myself struggling with homeworks during countless late nights.

 If it helps to your learning, I will be glad, as you might be similar to me who was once confused in homeworks.
-However, ** please do not plagiarize **.
+However, **please do not plagiarize**.
 Keep this in mind!